-In particular, in 2023, the car pooling initiative for Moncler employees at the Trebaseleghe office (Padua) continued.
+In particular, in 2023, the car pooling initiative for Moncler benefited around 900 people, prevented the emission of over 1,670 tonnes of CO2, equals to a reduction of 43% compared to the emissions that would have been generated if each employee had moved by private means.
+In addition, in Italy, a Mobility Manager was appointed in 2021 to promote sustainable mobility of employees by developing a Work Home Travel Plan (WHTP), which is updated annually.
+In particular, in employees at the Trebaseleghe office (Padua) continued.
 This initiative, encouraged by the Group through a contribution provided to those who make their car available, enables Moncler people to benefit from moments of socialisation with their colleagues, while also limiting the environmental impact of travel.
-In addition, also in 2023 Moncler continued to promote the use of bicycles by making company bicycles available to all employees at the Milan and Trebaseleghe (Padua) offices who applied for them with the aim of encouraging individual mobility as an alternative to using local private and public transport for urban travels and travel between offices.
+In addition, also in company bicycles available to all employees at the Milan and Trebaseleghe (Padua) offices who applied for them with the aim of encouraging individual mobility as an alternative to using local private and public transport for urban travels and travel between offices.